GW250114: Uniqueness of black holes

-Hawking area theorem
+Hawking's area theorem

 Although it has been possible since 2005 to calculate what happens in any given merger (using methods developed by Frans Pretorius and others), no abstract solution that can be written down as a formula is known.
 As a consequence, many properties of the post-merger black hole can be inferred from computer simulations, but can not be strictly proven mathematically.
 In the 1970s, Roger Penrose and Stephen Hawking found mathematical proofs that describe one aspect of the combined black hole that can be derived from Einstein's field equations.
 In particular, while the dynamics of merging of black holes may be complicated (such as energy being radiated away in the form of gravitational waves, and that the spin increasing in the merged, which in turn can reduce the surface area), Hawking proved mathematically that the total surface area of the merged black hole must grow in size in the merger or remain the same.
 This similarity is key in ongoing attempts to develop a theory of quantum gravity.

 Whereas the two black holes had a total surface area of about 240,000 square kilometers (around the size of the United Kingdom), the final black hole sized about 400,000 square kilometers (around the size of Sweden).